RRK1000/IPL-Analysis/README.md

 ## **Running the code**
 * The first files to be generated are the data files using the codes in `/data/`
 * All the code is available in `/src/` .
-The way to execute is, first run `createcentroids.py` and then execute `./run.sh` .
+The way to execute is, execute `./run.sh` from both, the batsmen and bowler directories.
 This runs the k-means code using MapReduce.
 * [IMPLEMENT COLLABORATIVE FILTERING]
 * [IMPLEMENT PROBABILITY CALCULATION]
 * [IMPLEMENT MATCH SIMULATION]